mcgarrah/mcgarrah.github.io/_posts/2024-03-10-github-pages-jekyll-locally.md

 ➜  mcgarrah.github.io git:(feature/jekyll-plugins) ✗ bundler install --binstubs --path vendor
 ```

 This creates a ```./vendor``` and ```./bin``` in the local directory rather than install them into the OS libraries.
+It also had to be run twice to get it to work correctly in one environment.
+Looks like a newer bundler version resolves the issue for the second run.

 I've not used RVM [Ruby Version Manager](https://rvm.io/) to manage the Ruby version which I'll leave for a later.
 I'm a fan of Python3 VirtualEnv and would like to see the Ruby equivalent.

 ### Run local Server (and fail)
 ```